amuhak/MATH1554/README.md

 ***
 # Contribute

 Feel free to make a pull request to contribute!
-I will take care of compiling the markdown files to $\LaTeX$
+I will take care of compiling the markdown files to a $\LaTeX$ PDF

 ***
 # How To Run